leloteso/C-plusplus-programming-for-beginners/README.md

 **ifStatement.cpp**
 ================================================================================================================================================================================

-* Line 4 and 5 are used tointialize the variable
+* Line 4 and 5 are used to declear and intialize the variable
 * Line 6 checks for the condition if the expression given to if statmenet is true, then the if block will be executed,
 * Otherwise the else block will be executed
 * Note: